Tax Reform Act of 1969

 The Tax Reform Act of 1969 was a United States federal tax law signed by President Richard Nixon on December 30, 1969.
 Its largest impact was creating the alternative minimum tax, which was intended to tax high-income earners who had previously avoided incurring tax liability due to various exemptions and deductions.

 It also established individual and corporate minimum taxes and a new tax schedule for single taxpayers.
 The act slightly increased standard deductions and personal exemptions and created more stringent requirements on nonprofit organizations, which many argue drove them to professionalization.
-One requirement in the law was that foundations were unable to control a private company and was created the distinction between public charities and private foundations.
+One requirement in the law was that foundations were unable to control a private company, and the distinction between public charities and private foundations was created.
 Associate Professor of Law Philip Hackney said Congress "revamped the tax rules to force charitable foundations created and controlled by the wealthy to pay out charitable dollars annually and avoid self-dealing."

 Summary

-The Office of Tax Analysis of the United States Department of the Treasury summarized the tax changes as follows.
+The Office of Tax Analysis of the United States Department of the Treasury summarized the tax changes as follows: